Martin Guptill

 Martin James Guptill (born 30 September 1986) is a New Zealand cricketer who played for New Zealand as an opening batsman in all formats of the game.
 Guptill is the first cricketer from New Zealand and the fifth overall to have scored a double century in a One Day International match and holds the current record for the highest individual score in a Cricket World Cup match and the second highest score in One Day Internationals of 237 not out.
 In March 2021, Guptill played in his 100th Twenty20 International match.
 He was part of the New Zealand squads to finish as runners-up in two Cricket World Cup finals in 2015 and 2019.

 In January 2025 Guptill confirmed his retirement from international cricket, having last played for New Zealand in October 2022.

 Personal life

 Guptill was born in Auckland in 1986.
-He attended Kelston Primary and Kelston Boys' High School before transferring to Avondale College where he played cricket and was prefect.
-His wife is journalist and reporter Laura McGoldrick, whilst his cousin, Michael Guptill-Bunce, has also played cricket for Auckland.
+He attended Kelston Primary and Avondale College where he played cricket and was prefect.
+His wife is journalist Laura McGoldrick, whilst his cousin, Michael Guptill-Bunce, has also played cricket for Auckland.

 Guptill has only two toes on his left foot.
 At the age of 13, he was involved in a forklift accident and lost three toes.
 He is nicknamed "Two Toes" within the New Zealand cricket squad.
-He studied at Kelston Boys High School for 4 years and on his final year of secondary school he switched to Avondale College.
+He studied at Kelston Boys High School for four years but, in his final year of secondary school, he switched to Avondale College.